thiruboy1/mydevops/kubernetes/kube notes.md

          nodeName: <node name>   # to get node name run <kubectl get node>
 ```
  ### Manualy Scheduing POD:

-     scheduler will check of the pods which dosent have node names assigned if it identifys the pod then it allocates the node, if pod u want to schedule u pod manualy then u need to assign node name. but u can assign node name only during creation of pod wat if pod is already created then u can create "binding object"    bind-defination.yaml file
+* scheduler will check of the pods which dosent have node names assigned if it identifys the pod then it allocates the node, if u want to schedule a pod manualy then u need to assign node name. but u can assign node name only during creation of pod wat if pod is already created then u can create "binding object"    bind-defination.yaml file

 ## Labels & Selectors